Laws help enforce some environmental treaties - but not on climate

 But the concept has been hard to apply to greenhouse gases swirling around the global atmosphere.
 So far, plaintiffs have been unable clearly to pin the harm they suffer - from floods, droughts or rising seas - on another nation’s emissions.

-Only recently has the science become good enough “that a farmer in Peru can say ‘My land is at risk from this glacial dam that is about to break because of climate change’,” said Carroll Muffett, president of the Center for International Environmental Law in Washington.
+“The science is not good enough that a farmer in Peru can say ‘My land is at risk from this glacial dam that is about to break because of climate change’,” said Carroll Muffett, president of the Center for International Environmental Law in Washington.

 Advances in the scientific understanding of global warming meant that “that sort of litigation is emerging”.
 But for now, the negotiators must look elsewhere for precedents.